List of Canadian provinces and territories by gross domestic product

 This article lists Canadian provinces and territories by gross domestic product (GDP).

 While Canada's ten provinces and three territories exhibit high per capita GDPs, there is wide variation among them.
 Ontario, the country's most populous province, is a major manufacturing and trade hub with extensive linkages to the northeastern and midwestern United States.
 The economies of Alberta, Saskatchewan, Newfoundland and Labrador and the territories rely heavily on natural resources.
-On the other hand, Manitoba, Quebec and The Maritimes have the country's lowest per capita GDP values.
+On the other hand, Manitoba, Quebec and The Maritimes have the country's lowest per capita GDP values, though this is due, in part, to lower price levels in those provinces.

 In the face of these long-term regional disparities, the Government of Canada redistributes some of its revenues through unconditional equalization payments and finances the delivery of comparable levels of government services through the Canada Health Transfer and the Canada Social Transfer.
+However, these payments are based on nominal fiscal capacity and therefore do not account for differences in the cost of service delivery across the country.
+As of 2025, provinces receiving the largest equalization transfers per capita have relatively low price levels, so equalization may push their true (accounting for cost differences) fiscal capacity above that of some provinces receiving little or no equalization.

-GDP and per capita GDP, 2021
+GDP and per capita GDP, 2024

-A table listing total GDP (expenditure-based), share of Canadian GDP, population, and per capita GDP in 2021.
+A table listing total GDP (expenditure-based), share of Canadian GDP, population, and per capita GDP in 2024.

 For illustrative purposes, market income (total income less government transfers) per capita from tax returns is included.
 (The per capita, rather than per tax filer, measure is chosen for comparability with GDP per capita.)